10 Pastors I’m Concerned About

 About Scott Postma

-Comments that add value, even if they express disagreement with the topic or the writer, are most welcome.
-However, comments must be:
+Comments that add value are welcome and encouraged, even if they express disagreement with the topic or the writer.
+All comments must be:

 - Relevant to the topic of the article or comment in the thread;